Build your Go image

 Overview

-In this section we are going to build a container image.
+In this section you're going to build a container image.
 The image includes everything you need to run your application – the compiled application binary file, the runtime, the libraries, and all other resources required by your application.

 Required software